Rules & Protesting

-- Not following the penalty start procedure will result in a DQ for that race.
+- Not following the penalty start procedure will result in a loss of points for that race.

-- If the stewards decide a racer was excessively aggressive during a race, they may be banned for one or more races.
+- If the stewards decide it is warranted (ie excessively bad judgment, aggression, etc), racers may be banned for one or more races.

-- All penalties will be posted on the league’s Facebook page.
+- All penalties will be posted on the league’s Facebook page and on Discord.
 Not seeing a penalty post isn’t an excuse for not following the penalty start procedure next race.

 - Penalty points are attached to the driver, not the race.
 They aren’t affected by dropped races.